helium/HIP/HIP-xxx - Pause SP Hex Boosting Rewards for Indoor Wi-Fi.md

 ## Detailed Explanation

-- Hex Boosting from HIP-84 for indoor Wi-Fi APs will be temporarily put on pause until a future act of governance allows them to be eligible for boosted hex rewards.
+- Hex Boosting from HIP-84 for Indoor Wi-Fi APs will be temporarily put on pause until a future act of governance allows them to be eligible for boosted hex rewards.

-- If a service provider wishes to pay those deploying in boosted hexes as has been done in the past, this is considered outside of network emissions and outside of the governance process.
+- If a service provider wishes to pay those Indoor Wi-Fi deploying in boosted hexes as has been done in the past, this is considered outside of network emissions and outside of the governance process.
 The service providers can still "recommend" hexes and incentivize deployment to indoor Wi-Fi APs outside of emissions.

 ## Drawbacks

-- Less new deployments within current boosted hexes, which will revert to "Recommended" hexes.
+- Less new Indoor Wi-Fi deployments within current boosted hexes.

-- Hotspots re-asserting outside of the boosted hexes, which will change to "Recommended" hexes, that the current Service Provider has dictated as 'high-traffic' areas without actual service provider footfall data to actually back this up.
+- Indoor Wi-Fi Hotspots re-asserting outside of the boosted hexes,

 ## Rationale and Alternatives